All Episodes

 And then in comes some natural, you know, disaster.

-In this case, massive flooding, or you know, Oklahoma.
+In this case, massive flooding.

-I'll never forget where you know, Oklahoma hammered by these tornadoes, or Katrina or you know what happened to Houston and hurricanes.
+I'll never forget where, you know, Oklahoma hammered by these tornadoes or Katrina or, you know, what happened to Houston and hurricanes.

-I mean, it just it I know we're not supposed to in life be so connected to our stuff or our things, and yeah, you can always rebuild it, and most people I would hope have insurance, but when it happens, it's like, oh, well, there you go, your family pictures.
+I mean, it just, I know we're not supposed to in life be so connected to our stuff or our things.

 And people lose so much, and it happens a lot.

-And um, the one thing I'll say is uh we're we're thinking about our friends in the Midwest and what they're going through, and our thoughts and prayers obviously go out to them today.
+And the one thing I'll say is we're thinking about our friends in the Midwest and what they're going through.

 We'll check in with the governor of Iowa, the governor of Nebraska coming up later in the program today.

-Um, wow, I thought we're all socialists now.
+Wow, I thought we're all socialists now.

 We're all socialist.